SalomePlatform/hexablock/doc/tui_cyl.rst

 Cylinder
 ========

-To add a cylinder, the following data have to be mentionned:
+To add a cylinder, the following data have to be mentioned:

 - the coordinates of the cylinder base
 - the direction of the cylinder